Greyhound racing

-Greyhound racing is an organized, competitive sport in which greyhounds are raced around a track.
-There are two forms of greyhound racing, track racing (normally around an oval track) and coursing; the latter is now banned in most countries.
+Greyhound racing is an organized, competitive sport in which greyhounds are raced around an oval track.
+The sport originates from coursing.
 Track racing uses an artificial lure (usually a form of windsock) that travels ahead of the greyhounds on a rail until the greyhounds cross the finish line.
 As with horse racing, greyhound races often allow the public to bet on the outcome.

+Animal rights and animal welfare groups have been critical of the welfare of greyhounds in the commercial racing industry for many years which has contributed to the reforms of the industries in recent times.
+A greyhound adoption movement spearheaded by kennel owners has arisen to assist retired racing dogs in finding homes as pets, with an estimated adoption rate of over 95% in the United States.
+In the UK, under the Greyhound Board of Great Britain retirement scheme (introduced in 2020) greyhounds are ensured an approved GRS (greyhound retirement scheme) homing centre after racing.

 In many countries, greyhound racing is purely amateur and solely for enjoyment.
-In other countries, particularly Australia, Ireland, the United Kingdom and the United States greyhound racing is similar to horse racing in that it is part of the gambling industry.
+In other countries, particularly Australia, Ireland, the United Kingdom and the United States, greyhound racing is similar to horse racing in that it is part of the gambling industry.

-Animal rights and animal welfare groups have been critical of the welfare of greyhounds in the commercial racing industry for many years which has contributed to the reforms of the industries in recent years.
-A greyhound adoption movement spearheaded by kennel owners has arisen to assist retired racing dogs in finding homes as pets, with an estimated adoption rate of over 95% in the United States.